foss-for-synopsys-dwc-arc-processors/embarc_mli/doc/documents/mli_kernels/rec_lstm.rst

  - ``weights_in``: a three-dimensional tensor of shape (4, N, M) where N is a number of elements in input tensor, and M is a number of cell elements (equal to number of elements in cell state and output tensor).
-It represents stacking of next weights from the preceding formulas in the order (I, g, f,o):
+It represents stacking of weights from :ref:`x_lstm` in the order (I, g, f,o):

 .. math::